tenoob/CNN_project/README.md

 10. Update the dvc.yaml
 11. run "dvc repro" for running all the stages in pipeline

+#DVC (Data Version Control)

 #what dvc does?
 it has stages(stages) and in each stage there are commands(cmd) and dependencies(deps) which generate some output(outs)

+*DVC is built to assist mlops in handling large files, data sets, machine learning models, and metrics.
+It is commonly used to make machine learning experiments reproducible*

 during first use do *dvc init* to iitialize dvc then it will creage a .dvcignore and .dvcyaml